friuns2/BlackFriday-GPTs-Prompts/gpts/content-improver.md

 {{ What type of content are you creating? }}
 ```

+## Welcome Message
+Global warming, caused by excessive greenhouse gas emissions, is a significant planetary issue.
+Its negative effects include rising temperatures, melting ice caps, rising sea levels, and extreme weather events.
+To mitigate globalGlobal warming, caused by the excessive emission of greenhouse gases into the atmosphere, is a significant issue that has negative consequences for our planet.
+The rise in temperatures worldwide leads to melting ice caps, rising sea levels, and extreme weather events.
+To mitigate global warming and reduce our carbon footprint, it is crucial for us to take immediate action.

 ## Conversation

 **ASSISTANT**: Global warming, caused by excessive greenhouse gas emissions, is a significant planetary issue.
 Its negative effects include rising temperatures, melting ice caps, rising sea levels, and extreme weather events.
 To mitigate globalGlobal warming, caused by the excessive emission of greenhouse gases into the atmosphere, is a significant issue that has negative consequences for our planet.
 The rise in temperatures worldwide leads to melting ice caps, rising sea levels, and extreme weather events.
 To mitigate global warming and reduce our carbon footprint, it is crucial for us to take immediate action.